bbsl/Linemod2Brachman/README.md

 step2:

-  Use mine code to get segment file,obj file
+  Use this code to get segment file,obj file